 Workers’ compensation claims in Mableton are handled by the Georgia State Board of Workers’ Compensation (SBWC).
 You can file your claim by completing a Form WC-14 and filing it with the SBWC.
 Then, you’ll need to send a copy of your claim to your employer and the insurance company that provides their workers’ compensation benefits.

-How Long Do I Have to File My Workers’ Comp Claim in Georgia?
+How Long do I Have to File My Workers’ Compensation Claim in Georgia?

 Time is of the essence in any workers’ compensation case.
 Right after the accident happens, you should report it to your supervisor.
 If you wait more than 30 days to report your accident, you may lose any access to benefits.